kubernetes/ingress-nginx/charts/ingress-nginx/README.md

 You can add Prometheus annotations to the metrics service using `controller.metrics.service.annotations`.
 Alternatively, if you use the Prometheus Operator, you can enable ServiceMonitor creation using `controller.metrics.serviceMonitor.enabled`.
 And set `controller.metrics.serviceMonitor.additionalLabels.release="prometheus"`. "release=prometheus" should match the label configured in the prometheus servicemonitor ( see `kubectl get servicemonitor prometheus-kube-prom-prometheus -oyaml -n prometheus`)

+#### PodMonitoring

+If you use the Google Managed Prometheus Operator, you can enable PodMonitoring.
+To enable PodMonitoring, you have to set `controller.metrics.podMonitoring.enabled`.

 ### ingress-nginx nginx\_status page/stats server